theKashey/rewiremock/README.md

     - .withDefault(stub: function | Object) - overload `default` es6 export
     - .by(otherModule: string| function) - overload by another module(if string provider) or by result of a function call.
     - .callThrough() - first load the original module, and next extend it by provided stub.
-    - .mockThrough() - first load the original module, and then replaces all exports by stubs.
+    - .mockThrough([stubFactory]) - first load the original module, and then replaces all exports by stubs.
+    - .dynamic - enables hot mock updates.
     - .toBeUsed() - enables usage checking.
     - .directChildOnly - will do mock only direct dependencies.
     - .calledFromMock - will do mock only dependencies of mocked dependencies.